I’m Ryien (IPA: rɑːjin, Persian: رایین), a PhD student in

 that dynamically adjust their behavior in response to changes in input data

-distribution or attributes, performance constraints, task requirements, and other
+distribution or attributes, performance constraints, changing levels of supervision, and other

 evolving factors.